 This paper describes the Mesosphere Turbulence Experiment (MTeX) that employed two payloads with ionization gauges to obtain four profiles at four different locations within about 30 minutes.
 The launch condition was a MIL observed by Rayleigh temperature lidar at the launch site.
 A payload description and first results have been provided by Collins et al. (2015).
+The

-The atmospheric conditions during the launch night, the change in lidar temperatures and sodium densities throughout the night, which includes a large overturning structure in the sodium layer during the rocket launches are described by Triplett et al. (2018).
-This paper also puts the MTeX results in the larger context of the prevailing stratospheric conditions and provides an analysis of the gravity wave activity based on lidar observations.
+25 atmospheric conditions during the launch night, the change in lidar temperatures and sodium densities throughout the night, which includes a large overturning structure in the sodium layer during the rocket launches are described by Triplett (2016).
+Another publication putting Triplett et al. (2018).
+This paper also puts the MTeX results in the larger context of the prevailing stratospheric conditions and provides an analysis of the gravity wave activity based on lidar observationsis forthcoming.

-The purpose of this paper is to examine the spatial and temporal variability of mesospheric turbulence in relationship to the static stability of the background atmosphere.
+The purpose of this paper is to provide a detailed discussion on the static stability and turbulence structure for each profile following examine the spatial and temporal variability of mesospheric turbulence in relationship to the static stability of the background atmosphere.
 We follow the methods developed for neutral density measurements in the mesosphere and lower thermosphere Lübken et al. (1993); Rapp et al. (2001); Strelnikov et al. (2003).
 We also include results from simultaneous chemiluminescent trimethyl aluminum (TMA) releases, including horizontal winds, Richardson numbers, and examples of turbulent structure in the trails (Larsen, 2002; Roberts and Larsen, 2014).